Tuesday, January 31, 2006

 Marco Oliveira of Lisbon, Portugal, are my inspiration for a little personal disclosure here on the last day of my first month of blogging.
 Here is my response to Marco's questions.

-Photos: The Torre de Belem, Lisbon, Portugal, and The Glass Museum, Tacoma, Washington
+Photo: The Torre de Belem, Lisbon, Portugal'

 ANSWERING MARCO OLIVEIRA